 Starting Beekeeping – Plan for Success

 Perhaps, you have been reading all the media stories about the collapse of the honey bee.
 An interest in beekeeping is a natural fit for people concerned about nature .

 Your curiosity grows over the next weeks and months.
 You envision yourself in a crisp white beekeeping suit.
 (Of course in your dreams that suit remains snow white – let me tell you it does not !
 LOL) .
 Maybe this beekeeping thing is something you can do ?

-Before getting your first hive of bees, you need to ask yourself some serious questions.
+Before getting your first beehive, you need to ask yourself some serious questions.
 What do you hope to get out of this experience.
 Lets face it !
 Beekeeping is cool and a hip thing to do.
 Beekeepers are heroes – right ?

 Before you put on that beekeeping suit or light your smoker, we need to consider a few things.
 Taking the time for some serious planning is one of the most important first steps in beekeeping.
 Be realistic regarding your time and money investment.

 If starting beekeeping is something you are determined to try, you need to learn about the bees themselves.
 I can give you a list of what to buy.
 And, it is rather easy to get the bees and equipment.